Utah Administrative Code

 (d) underwriting decision and date of decision.

-(1) An individual carrier shall establish a procedure to determine the order of applications.
+(1) Each carrier shall establish a procedure to determine the order of applications.
 The procedure shall group the applications into consistent time periods.
-The enrollment cap may not be applied until the end of the time period in which it is met.
-The individual carrier shall keep a record of all applications for coverage that includes the time period an application is received by the carrier.
+The carrier shall keep a record of all applications for coverage that includes the time period an application is received by the carrier.

 (2) All applications shall be treated consistently.